Damien Renault

 Camélia Ezzaounin is a graduate of the École nationale supérieure d'architecture de Normandie in 2018.
 During her studies in architecture, particularly during the implementation of her final year project, she was able to identify a particular interest in the Moroccan vernacular, especially that of Marrakech.
 In this context, her internship experience with an architecture and urban planning agency based in Marrakech allowed her to establish a first relationship in situ with the context of the Moroccan medina and the different historical layers that constitute it.

-Title of the thesis: ESPACES Imbriqués: research on the contemporary interpretation of the vernacular fabric of Morocco.
+Thesis title: Interwoven spaces: research into the contemporary interpretation of the vernacular fabric of Morocco

 Thesis director: Arnaud François